DataDog/hiring-engineers/answers.md

 ![MySQL](./screenshots/MySQL_integration.png)

-Next, We will setup MySQL integration by following the [instruction](https://docs.datadoghq.com/integrations/mysql/).
+Next, We will set up MySQL integration by following the [instruction](https://docs.datadoghq.com/integrations/mysql/).

  1. Log in MySQL as the root user with the password we have set previously,
  ```bash